 • They came up with a great little opening song.

 • One innovation is the new perspective: In FRONT of the riffers so we can see their faces.
 It certainly was startling at first!

 • And, unlike the Little Gold Statue special, they are actually riffing on the clips this time.

-• Even better, Bobo joins them in the theater, then Observer.
+• Even better, Bobo joins them in the theater, then Observer, then Pearl.
 I’m guessing Patrick ran the puppets and the puppets dialog was dubbed in later.
 It must have been complicated!

 • Clips shown: “The Fifth Element” (trailer then a clip), “The Lost World (trailer, scenes of people looking, behind the scenes footage), “Men in Black” (trailer, behind the scenes footage), “Contact” (trailer), Batman and Robin (trailer, behind the scenes footage).